newsdev/ai2html/README.md

 # ai2html

-> ai2html is an open-source script for Adobe Illustrator that converts your Illustrator document into html and css.
+> ai2html is an open-source script for Adobe Illustrator that converts your Illustrator documents into html and css.

+[Here are examples](https://delicious.com/archietse/ai2html) of how we’ve used the script at The New York Times.

 ## Table of contents